palavrapasse/docs/README.md

 # docs

+This repository contains all documents we have been creating while developing palavrapasse.
+Here you can find all information about design decisions, schemas and language/tool specific files.

 ## core

-This section details the core decisions and information related to the project.
+This section details the core decisions and technical information related to the product.

 - [API](core/api.md)
 - [Cross cutting concerns](core/cross-cutting-concerns.md)